Excel-DNA/Registration/README.md

 See the add-ins in the Samples directory to see various registration update extensions.

 ### _Registration [Error] Repeated function name..._
-_If you receive this error when opening your Excel addin, you need to add `ExplicitRegistration='true'` to the `<ExternalLibrary Path='MyAddin.dll'...` command in your .dna file_.
+_If you receive this error when opening your Excel addin, you need to add `ExplicitRegistration="true"` to the `<ExternalLibrary Path="MyAddin.dll"...` command in your .dna file_.